ffakenz/DAS/project/workspace/gobierno/web_portal/readmes/ReadMe.txt

 - if you need refresh some page when you are doing changes on the FE and tomcat is running execute:
     * war:exploded

+- if a test fails due to `The index X is out of range.` is because the procedure in the dao is missing a `?` as a parameter

+- if a test fails due to `The value is not set for the parameter number 5.` is because the procedure in the dao has some extra `?` as a parameter

+- Do not comment code in js files which are minimized by Javascript.do because we get the folowing error: `Uncaught SyntaxError: Unexpected end of input`